-The standard measurement of performance in this case is precision, or the percent of positives (whale identifications) that are true positives, and recall, or the percent of whales that were found by the model.
+The standard measurement of performance in this case is precision, or the percent of positives (model-classified as whales) that are true positives (manually-labeled as whales), and recall, or the percent of labeled whales that were found by the model.
 Precision was closely consistent among folds, ranging from 0.997 to 0.999, with slightly higher variation in recall from 0.930 to 0.989, suggesting that there was a small variation among the training images in the folds that was affecting model performance (Table 2).
-Our trained model correctly identified all whales in the WorldView-3 imagery presented to it, and 90.4% of water (Table 2), for a false-positive rate of about 9.6% (water misclassified as whale) and a false negative rate of 0% (whales misclassified as water).